teamb58/WhatsAppB58edition/README.md

 *Logger to read WhatsApp Logs.

 *Option to save Contact's statuses(story) or copy Text status.

-*LOCK WHATSAPP WITH A PIN OR PATTERN

-*PER CHAT LOCK

 *Option to hide sender name in home screen.